alexwolfe/Buttons/README.md

 ## Excluding Button Types

 By default, Buttons will compile all *Button Types* to your `css/buttons.css` file.
 However, you can exclude types from your compilation unit in order to improve performance.
-To do so, simply comment out or delete the *import* line for that button type.
+To do so, simply comment out or delete the corresponding *import* line for that button type.
 For example, to remove the 3D button type, find the corresponding line in the `scss/button.scss` file that reads:
 ```shell
 @import 'types/3d';
 ```